oracle/truffleruby/doc/contributor/how-to-guide.md

 - `rb_str_new`, `rb_str_new_cstr`
 - `rb_intern`

-## How to exclude/include a spec/MRI test case
+## How to exclude/include ruby/spec and MRI test cases

 There is a mechanism to skip tests for not yet implemented functionality or known but not fixed bug.